-There are many stories of love turning into hate, but Simon Ng will tell you he started out seriously disliking some artists before they become his favourites.
+There are many stories of love turning into hate, but Simon Ng (Singapore) will tell you he started out seriously disliking some artists before they become his favourites.
 Trained in graphic design, Simon Ng turned to painting at the age of 32.
 His primary activity is painting, with emphasis on the portrait and figurative genre.
 Based on his personal experiences and memories, his work explores the inner recesses of the mind and self through expressive paintings and illustrations, touching on themes of identity and urban alienation.

 Today, Simon has presented in many exhibitions.
 His main activity has been in Singapore, but he has also participated in group exhibitions in Kuala Lumpur and was invited to Arteles Art Residency program in Finland.
 His work is included in private collections and foundation in Stockholm, Oslo, Hong Kong and Singapore.
 Simon also teaches fine art at LaSalle.

 Middle: All My Senses Come to Life (oil on canvas, 30cm x 30cm)

 Right: The Reticent Man (oil on canvas, 30cm x 30cm)